opdewinter/ThesisRes_EntropyInASC_25/README.md

 It contains the following documents:
 - Full DCC Results
-- Custom script used for extracting, preprocessing, and preparing resting-state fMRI data.
+- Custom script used for extracting, preprocessing, and preparing resting-state fMRI data (will be uploaded soon)
 - Custom script for statistical analysis